 A JOURNEY FROM APATHY TO HOPE

-Hike the Divide is a feature-length documentary that follows a jaded millennial 2,800 miles from Canada to Mexico on the Continental Divide Trail as he seeks hope in the face of climate change.
-The film, structured around a physical journey through environments both harsh and breathtakingly beautiful, shares the stories of unsung and unexpected heroes to blaze a trail from apathy and resignation to hope and engagement.
+Hike the Divide is a feature-length documentary that follows jaded millennial Connor DeVane 2,700 miles from Canada to Mexico on the Continental Divide Trail as he seeks hope in the face of climate breakdown.
+The film, structured around a physical journey through environments both harsh and breathtakingly beautiful, shares the stories of the community activists and problem solvers Connor meets, marking a trail from apathy and resignation to hope and engagement.

 A Conversation about Climate Action on the Continental Divide Trail

 My name is Connor DeVane.
-I like to say that I'm only masochistic in three regards: eating exceptionally spicy food, hiking long-distance, and reading about our climate and biosphere.
-The first two are light-hearted, a bit tongue in cheek.
-That last one, though, is no joke.
+I feel like I’m constantly reeling, unable to stop myself from keeping up with the sleepless circus that is our national news cycle — maybe you can relate.
+Though it’s certainly gotten worse since January of 2017, it’s not a new experience for me.
 Reading about the disruption of our planet's natural systems, the extraction and consumption that drive this destruction, and the political climate that allows it is a source of despair for many people, myself included.
 In many ways, it's counterproductive.
-It can feel as if all the stories we tell about our changing climate weigh us down into apathy, hopelessness.
+It can feel as if the stories we tell about our changing climate weigh us down into apathy, hopelessness.

-As a global community, we understand the threats that a changing climate poses.
-Yet most of us aren’t doing much about it, besides perhaps making changes in our personal lives.
-We seem to all be paralyzed by the doom and gloom of the seemingly looming climate crisis, when in fact the situation is urgent.
-Even those who grasp the urgency seem overwhelmed by the scale of the challenge.
-Talking about climate change and the future can be like talking about death.
-It's as if there's an unspoken agreement not to bring it up, maybe because people generally don't want to think about it.
-Everyone already has so much on their plate as it is.
+As a global community, we understand the threats that a changing climate poses, but hardly anyone is acting accordingly.
+We seem to be paralyzed by the doom and gloom of the seemingly looming climate crisis, when in fact the situation is urgent.
+Even those who grasp the urgency seem overwhelmed by the scale and gravity of the challenge.
+Talking about climate change and the future reminds me of talking about death; it's as if there's an unspoken agreement amongst everyone to not bring it up.
 But that's the thing - everyone is affected by climate.
-Most of the things we care about stand to be impacted by the way our activities are changing the planet.
 We need to get ourselves off the sidelines.
 Is there any hope?

 Hike The Divide is a storytelling project that answers: YES!
 HOPE IS RIGHT HERE!

 What if the stories we tell about our changing climate could inspire people to stand up and take action instead of instilling dread?
 This is the mission of Hike the Divide.
-Hike the Divide shares stories that breathe life into the sparks of hope we all harbor; stories that stoke the embers of engagement.
+Hike the Divide shares stories that breathe life into the sparks of hope we all harbor: stories that stoke the embers of engagement.
 These stories however remind us that, as Rebecca Solnit said, “Hope is not a lottery ticket you can sit on the sofa and clutch, feeling lucky.
 It is an axe you break down doors with in an emergency.”

 In 2016, I set out to hike the Continental Divide Trail from Canada to Mexico: over 2,800 miles through the Rocky Mountains of Montana, Idaho, Wyoming, Colorado and New Mexico.
 For five months, I walked up and down mountains, through all weather conditions, carrying everything I needed on my back.
 I slept beneath the stars, drank from the earth, and absolutely destroyed a few pairs of shoes.
 I did all this for a number of reasons.
 One reason is that hiking is my practice.
 The Trail is where I feel most at home in myself, and at peace with my place in the universe.

 But the driving motivation of my journey was to dispel apathy.
-Throughout my hike I sought out folks who are taking matters into their own hands.
-People who aren’t waiting around for anyone else to take the reins.
-People working on solutions.
+Throughout my hike I sought out folks who are taking matters into their own hands: people who aren’t waiting around for anyone else to take the reins; people working towards a more livable future.
 I wanted to see what kinds of action people like that are taking, especially in places that don't get much attention.
 I wanted to know where these people find hope, what keeps their fires burning.

 Now, I want to share their stories with you.